emmanr/personal-typescript-guide/README.md

   <summary>3.
 Variable whose type cannot be inferred correctly (When Inference Doesn't Work)</summary>

   <p>
-    :grey_exclamation: For example we declare a variable that has a default boolean value, but later on, we want to change it's value to a number or boolean again.
+    For example we declare a variable that has a default boolean value, but later on, we want to change it's value to a number or boolean again.
   </p>

   ```javascript